DFriend01/os161_devcontainer/README.md

     - Start by opening VS Code with `os161_devcontainer` as the project directory: `code os161_devcontainer`.
     - VS Code should prompt you to reopen in the devcontainer -- accept the prompt.
 If VS Code does not prompt you, then run the VS Code command `ctrl + shift + p` then `Dev Containers: Rebuild and Reopen in Container`.
+    - Open the `os161.code-workspace` file and click the "Open Workspace" button (you should see a purple border now)
     - To stop the devcontainer, just close VS Code.

     b. **With CLI**